-Input Source ► TTL
+Input Source ≯ TTL

 Output Code ۲ RS-422

-Data Polarity ⊁ SLAVE
+Data Polarity ► SLAVE

 Clock Polarity ⊁ MEZZANINE

 Bit Rate SIMULATOR

-PRN Pattern ►
+PRN Pattern •

 Theshhold Settings ۲

-If the selected input source is the 1 DB), then the "Bit Sync" config appear next to the BERT configura below (red rectangle).
-Setup of the LS-40-DB is identical to that described in paragraph 3.1.3 on page 52, with the caveat that the configuration established here only applies when the BERT mode is invoked.
+If the selected input source is the Mezzanine (LS-40-DB), then the "Bit Sync" configuration pane will appear next to the BERT configuration pain as shown below (red rectangle).
+Setup of the LS-40-DB is identical to that described in paragram entical to that described in paragraph 3.1.3 on page 51, with the caveat that the configuration established here only applies when the BERT mode is invoked.
 In other words, the bit sync configuration in BERT mode can be different from the configuration during normal operation.